stephmather/w251/hw11/README.md

   ```

 Results:
-Reviewing the videos again, increasing the neural network size slowed the training process.
+Increasing the neural network size slowed the training process.
 However, increasing the compexlity of the model successfully increased in the lander's accuracy.
+The lander stayed upright and generally landed between the flags.
+Erractic movements were not present in the final video.
+Looking at the videos, the model may still have room for improvement, the lunar_lander often moves slowly, hovering above the surface.
+This could be considered a waste of fuel in a real life scenario, alothough inifinite fuel was available to the lander, a penalty against the reward was recieve for each thrust.
 At step  50000 the results were:

 Video: https://cos-smather-hw11.s3.au-syd.cloud-object-storage.appdomain.cloud/new_CNN_frame50000.mp4